 In 2016, IPRT secured funding from the Irish Human Rights and Equality Commission to pursue an evidence-based research and awareness campaign towards the abolition of the use of solitary confinement in Ireland, and finding alternative solutions.

-For the latest IPS Census of Restricted Regime Prisoners, click here.
+For the latest IPS Census of Restricted Regime Prisoners from July 2017, click here.